mortenjust/PocketCastsOSX/README.md

 https://github.com/mortenjust/PocketCastsOSX/releases

 ### Why doesn't it use the actual Play and Skip buttons and headphone remote?
 That would be awesome.
-If you know how, please submit a pull request or get in touch
+If you know how, please submit a pull request or get in touch.
+Until then, use the keyboard light buttons (on F5 and F6).
+Not perfect.
+You'll get used to it.

 ### Anything else?
 Shoutout to [Kenneth](http://github.com/auchenberg) for digging out the Javascript functions